Code-Lab-1/programming-skills-portfolio-jrj2004/Chapter 5- Dictionaries/Exercises/README.md

 each word-meaning pair in your output.
 &nbsp;
 &nbsp;
-glossary={"Variable":"It is a named location used to store data in the memory.","Constants":"It is a type of variable whose value cannot be changed.","String Literal": "It is a sequence of characters surrounded by quotes."}
+glossary={"Variable":"It is a named location used to store data in the memory.", "Constants":"It is a type of variable whose value cannot be changed.", "String Literal": "It is a sequence of characters surrounded by quotes.", "List":"It is a data structure in Python that is a mutable, or changeable, ordered sequence of elements.", "Dictionary":"It is a collection of keys values, used to store data values like a map, which, unlike other data types which hold only a single value as an element."}
 print("Variable: ")
 print(glossary['Variable']+'\n')
 print("Constants: ")